-- DOJO classes: 11 students plus instructor (12 total).
+- DOJO classes: 14 total participants inside mat area.
 IMPORTANT: If you arrive without pre-registering to an already full DOJO class, you will not be able to join on the mat.

 - Reservations are now required because we need time to: